marcboscher/Classical/README.md

 you with the tools you need to truly use JavaScript for application scale development.

-Here's some of what you'll get:
+Here's some of what you'll get.

 ## Reflection
 ```